tinx/kube-installation/README.md

     * `ansible-playbook -u ansible -i inventory/mycluster/hosts.yaml  --become --become-user=root cluster.yml`
     * after installation has finished you should have a running k8s cluster, and root should have a working api config file on the nodes.
 Try `kubectl get pods`
-    * *known problem*: some versions of kubespray overwrite the DNS config on the nodes, just use `make kubes` to fix the settings if this happens

 ## Deploy Infrastructure in Kubernetes